jorgemario/emacs.d/README.md

 Added personal preferences on top of original config.
 * Different theme and font
 * Removed ruby/elixir support
-* Added iedit, clj-refactor, powerline, ido-vertical, etc
+* Added iedit, clj-refactor, powerline, helm, etc
 * Added/changed some keybindings
-* Code split into different modules
+* Use of modular config (core, programming, ui, etc)
 * Using "simo" prefix (will name the conf in a future refactor)
   * simo-emacs